-sampling weights over this period.10 These weights were also adjusted so that aggregate assets for manufacturing firms match assets as publicly reported by the Census Bureau.
+Between 1994 and 2000, the raw Census data files were missing sampling weights.
+We used public releases of the QFR that contain statistics of the number of firms by strata to reconstruct sampling weights over this period.
+14 These weights were also adjusted so that aggregate assets for manufacturing firms match assets as publicly reported by the Census Bureau.
 Between 1977 and 1994 and post 2000, we find that, using the Census Bureau's sampling weights, aggregate sales and assets match the publicly available releases.

-In addition to linking the firm observations across quarters and imputing sampling weights, we also drop miscoded observations and keep only firms with strictly positive assets and balance sheet data that balances correctly.11 Less than 0.1% of firm-quarter observations have balance sheets for which the sum of liabilities and equity does not match reported assets within less than 0.01% suggesting that the data suffers from limited misreporting.
-The cleaned data set we work with contains about 1.5 million firm-quarter observations between 1977q1 and 2014q1, of which about 900K are manufacturing firms.12
+In addition to linking the firm observations across quarters and imputing sampling weights, we also drop miscoded observations and keep only firms with strictly positive assets and balance sheet data that balances correctly.15 Less than 0.1% of firm-quarter observations have balance sheets for which the sum of liabilities and equity does not match reported assets within less than 0.01%.
+Additionally, financial statements articulate over time for more than 98% of observations, and less than 0.7% of observations have a zero change in sales in consecutive quarters.
+This suggests that the data suffers from limited misreporting, either from reporting errors or from repeated reporting of stale data.
+The cleaned data set we work with contains about 1.5 million firm-quarter observations between 1977q1 and 2014q1, of which about 900K are manufacturing firms.16